 Shareholders wishing to attend the Annual General Meeting must:

-i. on the record date, which is Saturday 2 May 2020, be registered in the share register maintained by Euroclear Sweden AB (since the record day occurs on a Saturday a shareholder must be registered in the share register maintained by Euroclear no later than on 30 April 2020).
 Shareholders, whose shares are registered in the name of a nominee, must temporarily register the shares in their own name at Euroclear Sweden AB.
-Shareholders whose shares are registered in the name of a nominee must, no later than on Thursday 30 April 2020, via their nominee, temporarily register the shares in their own name in order to be entitled to participate at the general meeting;
+Shareholders whose shares are registered in the name of a nominee must, no later than on Monday 3 May 2021, via their nominee, temporarily register the shares in their own name in order to be entitled to participate at the general meeting.
+Voting registration requested by a shareholder in such time that the registration has been made by the relevant nominee no later than on Wednesday 5 May 2021 will be considered in preparations of the share register.

 - Opening of the meeting and election of the chairman of the general meeting